Laravel is a web application framework with expressive, elegant syntax. It's one of the most popular PHP frameworks today.

 where $post should be a Post model object.

-Usually you don't want to use the @loop directive.
-Because it'll introduce some unnecessary overheads.
-Keep in mind that always prefer @foreach to @loop.
-Except you want to access some properties like content or excerpt which requiring must be retrieved within "The Loop", otherwise never use the @loop actively.
+Usually you don't want to use the @loop directive because it'll introduce some unnecessary overhead.
+Keep in mind that you should always prefer @foreach to @loop.
+Unless you want to access some properties like content or excerpt which must be retrieved within "The Loop", otherwise never use the @loop actively.

 Some basic options are predefined for you.
 Take a look at the config/theme.php.